 The payload consists of a single integrated instrument the design of which is characterised by:

-Science operations will be conducted from the European Space Astronomy Centre (ESAC, Villafrance, Spain).
+Science operations are conducted from the European Space Astronomy Centre (ESAC, Villafranca del Castillo, Spain).